- What does the Heirloom Cacao Preservation Initiative (HCP) aim to achieve?

 In the end, it is the market that determines what farmers do with the land.
 That’s why an important part of the HCP is to help farmers sell their cocoa for higher prices.
 The vast majority of the world’s cacao beans are not fine flavor, let alone heirloom.
 But those in the fine flavor chocolate industry have learned that when the market pays more for the cacao, the farmers put more time and energy into growing it.
 Yields increase, as does income.

-When chocolate makers, chocolate manufacturers, and chocolatiers are able to indicate the HCP certification on their labels, are they going to be able to do this only for a certain period until the tasting panel evaluates the chocolates again and they pass the standards for HCP certification?
+When chocolate makers, chocolate manufacturers, and chocolatiers are able to indicate the HCP designation on their labels, are they going to be able to do this only for a certain period until the tasting panel evaluates the chocolates again and they pass the standards for HCP designation?

 Flavor cacao can be grown anywhere cacao is grown, which is in what is known as the 20-20 zone (20 degrees north and south of the Equator).
 Gary Guittard’s theory is that when the Meso-Americans and then later the Europeans discovered and started cultivating chocolate, they took the beans that they liked the best which usually were the most flavorful and planted those in their colonies around the world.
 So in probability any cacao trees planted outside of the Upper Amazon region may have originally been good to fine flavor.